CAST-Extend/com.castsoftware.aip.datamart/README.md

 * Install the Power BI Desktop tool from [Microsoft marketplace](https://powerbi.microsoft.com/en-us/downloads/)
 * Download the [PostgreSQL plugin](https://github.com/npgsql/Npgsql/releases)
 * Install npgsql as Administrator (since the DLL would be pushed to GAC).
 During the installation stage, enabled "Npgsql GAC Installation"
-* Restart the PC, then launch PowerBI
+* Restart the PC, then launch Power BI Desktop
 * Import AIP Datamart tables using PostgreSQL plugin

 ## Summarize of Tables